1913

 After 1909 Kandinsky suppressed the classical perspective in favor of tilted sceneries for which his preparatory sketches were figurative.
 He copies the positions, the proportions and the masses from the sketch into the final work.
 The figurative details disappear and the title suggests that it was an abstract conception from the beginning.
 The loss of the perspective gives the artist the opportunity to reinforce the musicalist interpretation of the colors.
 The balance of the masses becomes a symphony.

-On June 21 in London, Sotheby's sells at lot 53 Bild mit weissen Linien, oil on canvas 120 x 110 cm painted in 1913.
-The press release of May 29 announces an estimate in excess of US $ 35M.
+On June 21, 2017, Sotheby's sold for £ 33M Bild mit weissen Linien, oil on canvas 120 x 110 cm painted in 1913, lot 53.

 A sketch in watercolor and ink for this work is known, dated from the same year.
 The towers of a Russian city are clearly visible along with a red bridge over the river and two harnessed horses.
 The comparison is obvious when we watch simultaneously the sketch and the painting.
 When we only see the ultimate image it is a brilliantly colored amalgam forming an oblique mass.

 After his return to Russia, Kandinsky continues to proceed with a similar method.
 In 1916 Moskau I is a tilted sketch where some features of the big city are recognizable.
 Moskau II is closer to abstraction and requires an effort of interpretation.
-This oil on canvas 53 x 38 cm was sold for £ 6.3M including premium by Sotheby's on February 3, 2015.
+This oil on canvas 53 x 38 cm was sold for £ 6.3M by Sotheby's on February 3, 2015.

 Big Bang of Modern art: #Kandinsky’s explosive canvas marks breakthrough moment, heading to NY and #London this June https://t.co/E6qgytSkzF pic.twitter.com/oaVJ18ngLa